Supporting the development of fibre optic broadband in West Yorkshire and York

 Who is involved?

-We are funded by the five West Yorkshire authorities of Calderdale, Wakefield, Kirklees, Bradford and Leeds, by the City of York Council, the West Yorkshire Combined Authority, Broadband Delivery UK (BDUK), part of the Department for Culture, Media and Sport and the European Regional Development Fund 2014 - 2020 England Operational Programme (ERDF).
+We are funded by the five West Yorkshire authorities of Calderdale, Wakefield, Kirklees, Bradford and Leeds, by the City of York Council, the West Yorkshire Combined Authority, Broadband Delivery UK (BDUK), part of the Department for Digital, Culture, Media and Sport and the European Regional Development Fund 2014 - 2020 England Operational Programme (ERDF).

 The project is working with Openreach to improve and add the new infrastructure needed in the intervention area to improve digital connectivity in the region.